apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

    the invariants are written correctly.
 It is not easy to guide the framework into an interesting state.

- - Random exploration is producing plenty of invalid executions (about 80% in our case), which are rejected by the framework.
+ - Random exploration produces plenty of invalid executions (about 80% in our case), which are rejected by the framework.

  - We had to carefully tune the maximum number of steps in a single run.
-   Further increasing the number of steps would lead to further decrease in the probability of finding an invariant violation.
+   The number of steps is inversely proportional to the probability of finding an invariant violation.

- - Given our complexity estimates and the running times, it looks like our example is on the edge of what is feasible with Hypothesis.
+ - Given our complexity estimates and the run-times, it looks like our example is on the edge of what is feasible with Hypothesis.

 ## 4. Symbolic simulation with Apalache